generalStepes/Raspberry-eink-spotify-alarm/README.md

 *	Spotify is provided by Mopidy, alarm clock capabilities by Mopidy Alarm Clock plugin: https://github.com/DavisNT/mopidy-alarmclock. <br />
 *	The tricky part was how to know if there’s an alarm set up.
 I just fetch the webpage (e.g. http://192.168.2.110:6690/alarmclock/) and check if content is more than 3000 bytes.
 I’m able to tell if there’s an alarm set up or not as the page size differs significantly.
 Nothing to be proud about, but if it looks stupid and it works, it ain’t stupid, right? :-D <br />
 *	If there’s an alarm set up, I parse the downloaded webpage and find strings for the time and playlist, which then get displayed. <br />
-*	In case RPI is rebooted, alarm is restored from the "alarmLog" file
+*	In case RPI is rebooted, alarm is restored from the "alarmLog" file. <br />

 ## How to make it work <br />
 After fulfilling the prerequisites, there’re basically just few things that need to be modified in the python script. <br />